nodebox/nodebox.github.io/_posts/2012-02-29-masterclass-results.md

 layout: blog
 title: Results of the NodeBox 3 Masterclass
 ---
-The Antwerp NodeBox Masterclass held at [Sint Lucas Antwerpen][sla] was a success.
-This was the first workshop were we tested the new version of NodeBox which uses lists (more on this later).
+The Masterclass held at [Sint Lucas Antwerpen][sla] was the first workshop where we tested the new version of NodeBox 3.
+This was a big event, since NodeBox 3 introduces new models for working with variation.
+The masterclass was a test case to see if this approach would work.

-Students were quite happy.
+It did work.
+After the initial learning hump, students were able to complete their work effectively using a minimal of teacher intervention.

-Our favorite remark: "I thought this was going to be more difficult!".
+One of our students even remarked: "I thought this was going to be more difficult!".

+This is what they made.

 Pirating the Oscars
 -------------------
 Using data from [Andy Baio's Blog][waxy], students visualized how long it took for movie pirates to leak the movies on the Internet.
 They used a vertical layout, displaying the date of the yearly Oscars as a stable point and showing the relative days of release until high-quality leak.

-From looking at the visualization, you can see that in recent years, more leaks have occurred after the Oscars have already passed.
+Looking at the visualization, you can see that in recent years, more leaks have occurred after the Oscars have already passed.
 This might be due to a more restrictive policy on illegal downloads, or just pirates waiting for more high-quality releases like a Bluray or DVD-rip.

 What's in your Starbucks Coffee? – Lisa & Sanne
 --------------------------------